-When he's not on assignments, Kevin dedicates time throughout the year to Giants Of Africa, a non-profit using basketball to educate and enrich the lives of African youth.
+Additionally, he dedicates time throughout the year to Giants Of Africa, a nonprofit organization that uses basketball to educate and empower youth across Africa.

 Books & Publications